Williloo/sus1531/README.md

 In iteration 3, we require you to use *exceptions* to handle errors being returned up to your `server.ts` file.
 Your `server.ts` will still be using `res.status(400)`, `res.status(401)`, or `res.status(403)`.

-Another way to explain this is that all of the functions that your `server.ts` calls should only "return" a value if successful, or throw an exception if unnecessful.
+Another way to explain this is that all of the functions that your `server.ts` calls should only "return" a value if successful, or throw an exception if unsuccessful.

 How you use exceptions is up to you - this is a refactor, so tutors will manually mark this as the API behaviour will remain unchanged.